neemo13/attendra/README.md

 Students can join a subject using three methods:

 ### 1. QR Code

-Teachers can share a generated QR code that automatically opens the enrollment page.
+Teachers generate a QR code that opens the join page directly.

-### 2. Direct Enrollment Link
+### 2. Direct Link

-Teachers can share a link that redirects students to the application and pre-fills the subject information.
+A link is shared that opens the app with the subject pre-filled.

 ### 3. Subject Code

-Students can manually enter the course code and enroll.
+Students can manually enter the course code to join.

 ---

 ## Demo Mode

-To allow recruiters and evaluators to explore the application safely, ATTENDRA includes a **Guest Mode**.
+The app includes a Guest Mode so anyone can try it without signing up.

-Guest Mode provides:
+Guest Mode includes:

-* Demo subjects
+* Sample subjects
-* Sample attendance records
+* Fake attendance data
-* Simulated face and voice attendance
+* Simulated face and voice results
-* Safe interaction without modifying production data
+* No database changes

 ---